Find Out How To See Stonehenge For Free

 The first option is to hire a car from London, typical rates for a car for a day that can carry four people are approx. £65, which doesn’t include additional insurance or petrol/diesel.
 The journey from London to Stonehenge is approximately 88 miles one way, so the return journey is 176 miles.
 This roughly equates to (given a car that does 35MPG and the cost of diesel/petrol being £1.20 per litre) coming to £27.43.
 So that’s travel there and back (total £92.43), but what about tickets to Stonehenge?

 Current prices for tickets for Stonehenge entrance fees are £55.90 (2 adults and 2 children including small donation).
+These are for the paid experience, and paying for a ticket includes access to the main path around the stones, visitor amenities, and educational materials.
 So that takes the total £148.33 – and you have flexibility in terms of timings etc. But you do have the challenge of navigating your way out of London and back in from Stonehenge.

 Cheapest Way To Visit Stonehenge By Train from London – Total £224.30

-The nearest train station to Stonehenge is Salisbury, approximately 8.9miles or a 15-minute drive.
+The nearest train station to Stonehenge is , approximately 8.9 miles or a 15-minute drive.
 Although you can get a direct train from London Waterloo to Salisbury, roughly a 1-hour 32-minute journey, the cheapest cost for a return ticket for a family of 4 is approximately £128.40.
 From there you would still need to get a taxi from Salisbury Station to Stonehenge and back.
+Alternatively, there are also buses and shuttle buses from Salisbury to Stonehenge for those who prefer public transport.
+Some visitors choose to walk from Salisbury to Stonehenge, passing by Old Sarum along the way—this walk is a scenic alternative for those who have walked the route.
 The taxi fares are about £20 one way – so it would be £40 on top, plus entrance fees as described would take it to £224.30 and you are heavily dependent upon the rail system as well as taxis.

 Cheapest Way To Visit Stonehenge By Coach from London – Total £196.00

 One of the most popular ways to see Stonehenge while staying in London is an organised Stonehenge Express tour.
 Most Stonehenge tours from London pick you up from Victoria Coach Station and drive you directly to Stonehenge in the morning.
+Ticket holders on these tours are transported from the visitors centre to the stones via a shuttle bus or shuttle buses, making access to the site convenient and efficient.
 Give you a couple of hours to spend at Stonehenge, and then drive you back to central London for the afternoon.
 The tours are a one-off cost, including travel on a luxury coach with Wi-Fi and USB plug points, entrance fees, and a map and audio guide.
 The price for this on a per-adult basis is £54 or for children £49, but there are also family discounts which mean the total cost for a family would be £196.

 Can you see Stonehenge for free from the car park?

-Unfortunately, you cannot see Stonehenge from the car park for free.
+Unfortunately, you cannot see Stonehenge for free from the car park.
+However, there is a public pathway (or path) nearby that allows you to view the stones from one side.
+Ticket holders and paying visitors can walk around the other side of the monument for a more complete experience.
+The same view of Stonehenge is available from the public pathway as from certain paid areas, and many visitors take photos from both locations.
+The view from the public pathway is considered a great view by many, even though it is from a different angle than the paid area.
 All visitors must pay to park their cars at the designated car park.
 The fee for entry and parking helps maintain the site and preserve the monument for future generations.
 However, it is much cheaper to pay to see it from the car park, but obviously, you don’t get the full effect of being up close to the stones.
 You also won’t get to experience the fabulous Stonehenge visitor centre that offers a wealth of information to all interested visitors.

 Is there a day I can visit Stonehenge for free?